How to Find Quality Cheap Jewelry

 by Maegan Crandall

-Learn the difference between sale, clearance and overstocked jewelry.
-When you are shopping for affordable jewelry, it helps to know where to go for the best deals.
-Jewelry that is on sale is usually being used as a promotion for a store, brand or style and may not offer the best prices every time.
-Sale jewelry will usually return to its regular price once the promotion has ended.
-Clearance jewelry is jewelry that a particular retailer wants to get rid of, and while good prices are available in clearance jewelry, selection may be limited.
-Overstocked jewelry is jewelry that is leftover from a clearance or pieces of jewelry that were created as part of a limited collection or brand.
+It's always a good idea to look for deals, but you'll want to know what type of deal you're getting.
+Jewelry that is on sale is usually part of a temporary promotion, and it will usually return to its regular price once the promotion has ended.
+Clearance jewelry includes pieces a retailer wants to sell out of, and while prices are low, selection will be limited.
+Overstocked jewelry is leftover from a clearance or pieces of jewelry that were created as part of a limited collection or brand.

-Be open about style.
 If you have an unlimited budget, then you can be picky about style and only choose very specific pieces.
 When you are shopping for affordable, quality jewelry, on the other hand, it is important to be open about style.
 Choose pieces that will fit into your wardrobe and complement your personality, but don't hunt for specific luxury pieces or be strict about certain brands.

-Follow the "dollar per wear" rule.
 Jewelry is an investment, and the best way to measure that investment is to follow the "dollar per wear" rule.
 This rule states that an item is worth its cost if it is worn enough times for each wear to equal a dollar.
 If you purchase a $50 dollar necklace, for example, you should wear it at least fifty times to get the most out of your investment.
-If you aren't sure that you will get the most out of the jewelry you are considering, choose another piece instead.
+If you aren't sure that you will get the most out of the jewelry you are considering -- like if it is a very trendy style -- choose a lower priced piece instead.
 Of course, wearing your $50 dollar necklace hundreds of times is always recommended.